kadena-io/pact/docs/pacts.md

 output.
 [NOTE: output for steps in Pact are currently ignored].

 Multi-step leads directly to considerations of how to move information across the steps.
-Pacts offer yield and resume to allow unforgeable messaging of an output value to the next step.
+Pacts offer yield and resume to allow messaging of an output value to the next step.
 (It is TBD if "reverse yielding" is necessary for rollbacks).
+Note however that this is forgeable, as it necessarily must be messaged.

 As will be seen, rollback is private-only; currently it is hardcoded into pact syntax.